 Identify SCCM Client Issues

-You have identified the unhealthy clients, and now it’s time to identify issues.
-I would recommend to segregate or group unhealthy clients based on issues.
-This method will help you to fix the problems systematically.
+You have identified the unhealthy clients; now it’s time to identify the issues.
+I recommend segregating or grouping unhealthy clients based on topics.
+This method will help you fix the problems systematically.

-I have listed down the most common issues which I found in different environments.
-My recommendation would be to create collections for the following issue and add devices to respective collection depending on the issue.
-These collections would help to track the client issues in a better way.
+I have listed the most common issues I found in different environments.
+I recommend creating collections for each issue and adding devices to the respective groups depending on the subject.
+These collections would help me track client issues better.

-It’s not easy to identify & segregate the clients as per the issues.
-But I would recommend using client status node and SCCM SQL reports to segregate the unhealthy SCCM clients.
-I’m sure SCCM reports will help you to find out and help to fix SCCM client health issues.
+Identifying and segregating the clients according to the issues is difficult.
+However, I recommend using the client status node and SCCM SQL reports to segregate the unhealthy SCCM clients.
+I’m sure SCCM reports will help you find and fix SCCM client health issues.

 - SCCM Client Version does not match the site version – Management Insights